michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.1.1 - 03/01/2014 =
+* Fixed a bug that `taxonomy` field type fields could not be properly repeated.
 * Tweaked the styling of the `taxonomy` field type fields.
 * Tweaked the styling of horizonatal alignment of th and td form elements.